 Jamestown settlers talked of Indians with two-story houses with stone walls and sightings of European captives at Indian camps.
 In the early eighteenth century, Croatans living on Hatteras Island claimed they used to live on Roanoke and were descendants from the English colony.
 Their version of events – although cloudy from being passed down by generations – is the colony was forced to disperse due to food shortages and constant fights with hostile Indian tribes.

 Some of the colonists were rumored to have joined the Tuscaroras tribe, a version of events believed by many historians since the Jamestown settlers reported seeing Tuscarorans with gray eyes not long after the Roanoke colony disappeared.

 Another theory has the colonists completely moving the settlement due to famine.
 Believing the land was not fertile enough to sustain farming activities, some hypothesize that the leaders of the colony orchestrated a move and that the colony was later destroyed by hostile Indians elsewhere.
 When Captain John Smith and the Jamestown colonists settled in Virginia in 1607, an Indian Chief – Chief Powhatan – told Captain Smith that he had wiped out the Roanoke settlers because they were allied with the Chesepian, a tribe that had refused to join the Powhatan Confederacy.

 Yet another story has the settlers attempting to return to England on their own and perishing in the attempt.
 Another has the colony turning to cannibalism in the face of famine, and yet another has the Spanish destroying the colony since they had destroyed some French colonies not far away prior to the disappearance of Roanoke.

-So what happened to the colonists at Roanoke?
-Which theory do you feel is the most probable?
+What happened to the colonists at Roanoke?
+Which theory is the most probable?